Personal Development Module: Frequently Asked Questions

 A: The following activities are compulsory to pass the Personal Development Module:

 - Question Time

 - Academic Writing Class and Online Plagiarism Tutorial

 Q: How many Mentor Meetings do I need to attend to pass that component of the PDM?

-A: You are required to attend at least 3 mentor meetings across the year to pass this aspect of the Personal Development Module.
+A: You are required to attend at least 3 mentor meetings across the year to pass this aspect of the Personal Development Module (one per term).
 There are 7 meetings in total.

 Q: Is registering to attend an event enough to obtain the credit for this activity?

 A: No. As well as registering for the event, it is compulsory to also sign in at the registration desk (for an event organised by the Department of Economics) or sign your name on the register, as well as attend the entire event.